OnyxJeff/pp6-dashpi/README.md

 ![Issues](https://img.shields.io/github/issues/OnyxJeff/pp6-dashpi)

 **DashPi** turns a Raspberry Pi Zero 2W into a tiny, stubbornly reliable fullscreen dashboard device.
-It does exactly one job and refuses to complain about it.
+It does exactly one job — displaying your dashboard — and refuses to complain about it.

 ---